-Year to date operating expenses to September 30, 2017 are some $83 thousand lower than for the same period in 2016-17.
-This variation is a combination of a $173 thousand increase in salary charges and a $256 thousand decrease in transportation, professional and special services.
-This decrease is explained by an increase in teleconferences and the fact that more events organized by CICS took place in the National Capital Region.
-The decrease is also attributable to the timing when professional services invoices were received, approved and processed for services rendered in Q1 and Q2.
-It is expected that a high volumes of invoices will be paid later in the year.
-The primary reason for the salary increase is that more casual employees were hired to serve a higher demand for intergovernmental events and positions that were vacant for the same period last fiscal year have been staffed.
+Year to date operating expenses to September 30, 2018 are some $161 thousand higher than for the same period in 2017-18.
+This variation is a combination of a $181 thousand decrease in salary charges and a $342 thousand increase in rentals, transportation, professional and special services.
+This increase is explained by the timing when rental and professional services invoices were received, approved and processed for services rendered in Q1 and Q2 was better than for the same period in 2017-18.
+The primary reason for the salary decrease is due to vacant positions and unplanned employees’ departures.
+It is expected that most of these vacancies will be staffed by the end of Q3.

 Like many other departments and agencies, CICS is facing a critical demographic issue as we enter a phase where a significant number of our personnel are or will be eligible for retirement.
 Plans are in place to ensure as seamless a transition of knowledge as possible.

-In response to the evolving needs of clients, the Conference Services Division, as in the previous fiscal period, continues to identify, pilot and implement innovative solutions to meet evolving client needs.
+In response to the evolving needs of clients, the Conference Services Division, as in the previous fiscal period, continues to identify, pilot and implement innovative solutions.
 Innovative solutions consist of new technologies and process efficiencies that improve service delivery resulting in positive client feedback and efficiencies in operations, the key areas being video-conferencing and teleconferencing with simultaneous interpretation, online registration and online document retrieval.

 Approval by Senior Officials